enkidulan/epub_watermarking/Readme.rst

 Pre-requirements
 ----------------

-You need to have python 3.5 or newest to build this environment, also you need to have python2.7 for running acceptance tests.
+You need to have python 3.5 or newest to build this environment

 Environment assembling
 ----------------------